Ultra-Code/archsway/archlinux/archinstall.md

     - cppcheck
     - stylua for lua formating
-dictd serve with dict client and some dictionary sources for yay like dict-wikt-en-all dict-freedict-eng-spa dict-freedict-spa-eng dict-foldoc dict-gcide dict-wn NOTE: remove dictd online server in /etc/dict/dict.conf ffmpegthumbnailer & gnome-epub-thumbnailer for thumbnails firefox as pdf reader or zathura and firefox-ublock-origin as adblocker and foliate as epub reader fzf for fuzzy search gammastep for controlling nightlight git for version control grim and slurp for screenshot imagemagick for use by kitty for terminal image preview imv as image viewer intel-gpu-tools for monitoring gpu usage install mesa as dri userspace driver and intel-media-driver as va-api for intel libreoffice-fresh for working with openoffice documents lldb for debuging zig c and c++ mpd for music deamon and ncmpcpp for ui interface and mpc for controlling playing
+dictd serve with dict client and some dictionary sources for yay like dict-wikt-en-all dict-freedict-eng-spa dict-freedict-spa-eng dict-foldoc dict-gcide dict-wn NOTE: remove dictd online server in /etc/dict/dict.conf exa a modern replacement for ls and tree fd a simple, fast and user-friendly alternative to find ffmpegthumbnailer & gnome-epub-thumbnailer for thumbnails firefox as pdf reader or zathura and firefox-ublock-origin as adblocker and foliate as epub reader fzf for fuzzy search gammastep for controlling nightlight git for version control git-delta for Syntax-highlighting pager for git and diff output grim and slurp for screenshot imagemagick for use by kitty for terminal image preview imv as image viewer intel-gpu-tools for monitoring gpu usage install mesa as dri userspace driver and intel-media-driver as va-api for intel jq a Command-line JSON processor libreoffice-fresh for working with openoffice documents lldb for debuging zig c and c++ mpd for music deamon and ncmpcpp for ui interface and mpc for controlling playing